Articles / Coronavirus

-The coronavirus pandemic has brought about an unprecedented halt to global travel, with restrictions and travel bans being put in place all over the world.
+The COVID-19 pandemic has brought about an unprecedented halt to global travel, with restrictions and travel bans being put in place all over the world.
 One of the questions being asked is when it will be safe to travel again.
-In this article we’ll explain what needs to happen before borders can open, how long that might take, and what measures might be put in place in order to facilitate travel.
+In this article we’ll explain what needs to happen before borders can open, what coronavirus vaccines mean for travel, and what measures might be put in place in order to facilitate travel.

-When will we be able to travel again?
+When will we be able to travel again internationally?

 Coronavirus travel restrictions need to be lifted